kenjimyzk/dashboardapi/cran-comments.md

 ## R CMD check results

-The local source tarball completed `R CMD check` with:
+The local source tarball completed `R CMD check --as-cran` with:

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 2 notes

+The notes are expected for a new submission and for local HTML-manual validation being skipped because the installed HTML Tidy is not recent enough.
+No package HTML error was reported.

 The check included package installation, examples, deterministic tests, vignette rebuilding, and PDF-manual generation.